piyush26c/Voice-Calling-over-WLAN/README.md

 ### Built With

-These are the major frameworks & development environments that we used in the development of GoDelv.
+These are the major frameworks & development environments that we used in the development of project.

   ![NetBeans IDE](https://img.shields.io/badge/NetBeansIDE-1B6AC6.svg?style=for-the-badge&logo=apache-netbeans-ide&logoColor=white)
   ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)